 You notify the ICO within 72 hours of becoming aware of the breach, explaining that you don’t yet have all the relevant details, but that you expect to have the results of your investigation within a few days.
 Once your investigation uncovers details about the incident, you give the ICO more information about the breach without delay.

-Remember, in the case of a breach affecting individuals in different EU countries, the ICO may not be the lead supervisory authority.
+Remember, a breach affecting individuals in EEA countries will engage the EU GDPR.
 This means that as part of your breach response plan, you should establish which European data protection agency would be your lead supervisory authority for the processing activities that have been subject to the breach.
 For more guidance on determining who your lead authority is, please see the Article 29 Working Party guidance on identifying your lead authority.

 You should ensure that you record all breaches, regardless of whether or not they need to be reported to the ICO.